agi23-g8/peak-panic/README.md

 The WebGL client is hosted through the [Peak Panic repo](https://github.com/agi23-g8/peak-panic), where the built WebGL version lies in the `./docs` folder.

+The `main` scene has to be included for networking purposes.
+Otherwise, the client will not be able to communicate to the server.

 ## 🏅 Credits

 * [David Åsberg](https://github.com/davidasberg)